 Powered by the ministry of transport and helps commuters stay on top of Athens’ busy bus system.

 OASA Telematics uses GPS to pinpoint the location of the user showing nearby bus stops, their schedule and their route with an estimated arrival time.
+The cover all the KTel buses routes, the major bus company in Greece, as well as others too.

 Star Walk 2

-This last one is just a bit of fun but one I’ve become very fond of both home and away.
+This last one is just a bit of fun but one I’ve become very fond of it, both home and away.
 It can turn your phone into a mobile conservatory where all the planets, constellations and celestial objects are identified and amplified.
 You can see comets and asteroids and even satellites moving across the night sky!

 I especially love how it models the 12 Zodiac signs and other stars and constellations that are Greek such as Hercules, Scorpius, and Orion.
 You are surrounded by Greek Mythology just by looking up.